cyyloading/Codility-Lessons-Examples/README.md

-# codility-lessons-examples
+# Codility-Lessons-Examples
-Some code answers for the questions in the codility lessons' PDF files and lessons tasks in Python.
+Some solutions I tried to solve for the questions in the codility lessons' PDF files and lessons tasks in Python.